 1. We consider that the Taxonomy Regulation is a foundational proposal of the Commission's Sustainable Finance Action Plan.
 A workable, flexible and dynamic EU taxonomy should be achieved prior to any important review of existing financial regulations, including MiFID II suitability rules to require financial advisers to integrate sustainability into their suitability assessments.
-Efforts to unduly accelerate the incorporation of ESG considerations within the MiFID II suitability rules to require financial advisers to integrate sustainability into their suitability assessments, and the suitability assessment under the Insurance Distribution Directive (IDD).
+Efforts to unduly accelerate the incorporation of ESG considerations within the MiFID II suitability rules to require financial advisers to integrate sustainability into their suitability assessments, and the suitability assessment under the Insurance Distribution Directive (IDD) will harm the overall objective of the Commission's action plan.
 We would therefore recommend the European Commission to focus on delivering a workable and flexible Taxonomy as a vital first step before incorporating ESG considerations in other parts of the financial regulations, such as intended with the amendments to the delegated acts supplementing MiFID II and IDD suitability assessment.

-The European Commission should ensure that the Taxonomy Regulation is aligned with its Explanatory Memorandum56 such that it is clear that the Taxonomy applies to economic activities rather than companies or asset classes.
+The European Commission should ensure that the Taxonomy Regulation is aligned with its Explanatory Memorandum such that it is clear that the Taxonomy applies to economic activities rather than companies or asset classes.